 After five-years working in the high-pressured, long-hours world of management consultancy, I’d lost my motivation and needed a change.
 After a few interviews with similar companies, I decided consultancy was no longer for me.
 Neither was commuting or spending time away from home anymore.
 I’d often leave early on a Monday and not come back until late on a Friday, taking in the wonders of places like Chatham, Reading and Hastings in the process!

 I went back to basics and tried to figure out what I was passionate about.
 This led me to sports, particularly football.
 I somehow managed to find a job in football that was willing to pay me the same wage for working just 10-minutes from my house.
 I handed in my notice and started my new job.
 Not wanting to go into too much detail, but the concept was good but the delivery was poor.
-The MD didn’t have a clue and the majority of other employees were not interested in football and didn’t have the required skills.

-It soon became clear that the company was in financial trouble too and that it was too late for me to help turn the fortunes around.
-This eventually led to a failure to pay wages to staff and me taking the decision to hand in my notice after becoming disillusioned with the MD’s incompetence.
-This was just over a year ago.
+It soon became clear that the company was in financial trouble and that it was too late for me to help turn the fortunes around.
+This eventually led to a failure to pay wages to staff and me taking the decision to hand in my notice after becoming disillusioned This was just over a year ago.
 I spent the next few months looking for a job whilst bringing in a bit of money here and there through various bits of freelance work.
 I managed to get an interview in December with a sports research company, a second interview in January and was offered the job with them the other day.

 With a baby on the way, do I take the job which guarantees a salary and other benefits to ensure the family is supported financially, at the detriment of commuting over two hours each day and spending less time with my new family.
-Or do I turn down the job to continue my freelance career, which doesn’t guarantee and income, but means I can be at home with the wife and sprog when it comes along.
+Or do I turn down the job to continue my freelance career, which doesn’t guarantee any income, but means I can be at home with the wife and sprog when it comes along.

 This is the crux of the predicament.
 Without a crystal ball, how do you know what is the right or wrong thing to do?
 When you’re at a junction, which path do you follow when both directions look appealing but for different reasons?
 I guess this is the life of an adult and something that is only going to intensify when I’m a parent.